ChocoTaco1/Tribes2-Server-Setup-Guide/README.md

 ---
 ### Connecting to your vps
  - SSH as root into your vps (Your ssh password can usually be found on your host vps website)
- - In windows use puTTy (ssh tunneling for vnc: https://helpdeskgeek.com/how-to/tunnel-vnc-over-ssh/)
+ - In windows use puTTy (ssh tunneling for vnc: https://helpdeskgeek.com/how-to/tunnel-vnc-over-ssh/) - https://putty.org/
  - In Linux use

  		ssh root@ip.address -L 5901:localhost:5901

 ---
 ### Setting up Debian
- - Once youre in...Make user and set a Password. "t2server" as whatever username you want adduser t2server
+ - Once youre in...Make user and set a Password.
+Change `t2server` as whatever username you want adduser t2server

 		usermod -aG sudo t2server